Strzok-Page texts reveal 'coordinated' FBI leak strategy to harm Trump, GOP congressman claims

 Two days later, Strzok wrote, "Well done, Page," and told her that two negative articles about Page's "namesake" would soon come out.
 That was an apparent reference to Carter Page, the former Trump adviser whom the FBI surveilled for months after obtaining a warrant from the Foreign Intelligence Surveillance Act (FISA) court.

-The FBI declined to comment.
-Fox News also reached out to lawyers for Strzok and Page, as well as the Justice Department; they did not immediately respond to requests for comment.
+The FBI and DOJ declined to comment.
+Fox News also reached out to lawyers for Strzok and Page; they did not immediately respond to requests for comment.

 On April 11, 2017, the Washington Post published a story titled, "FBI obtained FISA warrant to monitor former Trump adviser Carter Page.
 The article, citing "law enforcement and other U.S. officials," reported that the DOJ and FBI had convinced a FISA judge there was "probable cause to believe Page was acting as an agent of a foreign power, in this case Russia."